plone/training/views_2.rst

 We should tell Plone, that the talkview should be used as the default view for talks instead of the built-in view.

-This is a configuration that you can change during runtime and is stored in the database, as such it is also managed by genericsetup profiles.
+This is a configuration that you can change during runtime and is stored in the database, as such it is also managed by GenericSetup profiles.

 open ``profiles/default/types/talk.xml``: